 d ot do is pick a suitable low frequency (often 20hz) and plug the numbers into the Z=2piFL formula to get, 500=2*pi*20*L. Solving for L gives you a required 4hy inductance to provide a 500 ohm load to a 50 ohm source.

-Autoformers come shipped with a 3X3 gap which provides approximately
+Our Autoformers come shipped with a gap that provides 125hy's of inductance.

 Q - What is the output impedance?

 A - The ouptput impedance is a function of the source impedance driving it and the attenuation setting.
 Put simply...
 Worst case is at 0dB of attenaition where the output Z is = to the output Z of the source and it goes down as you attenuate.
 A more precise explanation is the output Z = Source Z / turns ratio squared.
 Assuming a 1K source and 6dB of attenuation we get the following: Z= 1000/4^2) or z=1000/16 or Z=62.5 ohms.
 A graph of the output Z of an autoformer quickly tells the story and you can see that as you attenuatte the output Z of an autoformer quickly approaches 0.

 A- Check out the AVC Wiring page

 Q - How does it differ from permalloy and mumetall?

 A - The difference is primarily in the spelling, though mumetal contains a little more copper making it better for shielding.
 Permalloy and Mumetal were once trade names owned by their manufacturer but today like Kleenex and Xerox they have become generic phrases.
 HyMu 80 Is the actual core material we use.

 Q- Do I need to shield the autoformers from external fields?